Index Fund Investing for Beginners: Your Complete Guide to Getting Started

 - 20% Bonds (VBTLX or FXNAX)

-As you get older, you can increase your bond allocation for more stability.
+As you get older, shift more toward bonds for stability.

 - After 10 years: $52,000 (you contributed $36,000)